Heretic II: Plot

-After Corvus returns from his banishment, he finds that a mysterious plague has swept the land of Parthoris, taking the sanity of those it does not kill.
-Corvus, the protagonist of the first game, is forced to flee his hometown of Silverspring after the infected attack him, but not before he is infected himself.
+Corvus, the protagonist of the first game, returns from his banishment and finds that a mysterious plague has swept the land of Parthoris, taking the sanity of those it does not kill.
+He returns to his hometown of Silverspring but is forced to flee after the infected attack him, becoming infected himself in the process.
 The effects of the disease are held at bay in Corvus’ case because he holds one of the Tomes of Power, but he still must find a cure before he succumbs.

 His quest leads him through the city and swamps to a jungle palace, then through a desert canyon and insect hive, followed by a dark network of mines and finally to a castle on a high mountain where he finds an ancient Seraph named Morcalavin.
 Morcalavin is trying to reach immortality using the seven Tomes of Power, but he uses a false tome, as Corvus has one of them.
 This has caused Morcalavin to go insane and create the plague.
 During a battle between Corvus and Morcalavin, Corvus switches the false tome for his real one, curing Morcalavin's insanity and ending the plague.